cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 // pow: startMining changed from being a procedure to a function
 // WWW, EBI
 ==== Decomposing Iteration 2
+Goal: Represent a single block in the chain.

+Core attributes:
+- index: number -- block's position in the chain
+- timestamp: string -- when the block was created
+- transactions: object[] -- list of transactions included
+- previousHash: string -- hash of the previous block
+- nonce: number -- for Proof of Work mining
+- hash: string -- final hash of the block

+Core methods:
+- calculateHash() -- returns hash of the block using your hashing function (fakeHash or SHA256)
+- mineBlock(difficulty) -- repeatedly change nonce until hash starts with 0...0 (difficulty target)

+Testing: Manually create a block and log the hash before and after mining to show that PoW affects it

+2. Implement the Blockchain class
+Goal: Manage the entire chain of blocks.
+Core attributes:
+- chain: Block[] -- list of all blocks
+- pendingTransactions: object[] -- this will act as your mempool (unconfirmed transactions)
+- difficulty: number -- mining difficulty
+Core methods:
+- createGenesisBlock() -- creates the first block manually
+- getLatestBlock() -- returns the last block in the chain
+- minePendingTransactions() -- mines all pending transactions into a new block, clears mempool after
+- addTransaction(tx) -- pushes a new transaction into the mempool
+- isChainValid() -- verifies the chain by checking hashes and links between blocks

+ Test: Add a few transactions, mine them, then print out the blockchain array.

+3. Proof of Concept — Mempool
+My mempool will just be the list of pending transactions waiting to be mined.
+The simulation can be done like this:
+Add a few dummy transactions:
+Print the mempool to show unconfirmed transaction
+Call minePendingTransactions().
+Show that the mempool is now empty, and those transactions appear in the new block.

+proof of concept:
+- New transactions are stored temporarily.
+- They get written into the blockchain when mined.
+- The chain integrity stays valid.

+4. Mempool
+- Before mining → mempool not empty
+- After mining → new block added + mempool cleared

+Features:
+- Block with index, timestamp, transactions, previousHash, nonce, hash.
+- Blockchain with chain array and mempool array.
+- Simple PoW mining (mineBlock) with adjustable difficulty.
+- Ability to add transactions to mempool and mine them into a new block.
+- Chain validation (isChainValid()).
+- Modular code for testing and future expansion.

+hash = hash(index + timestamp + transactions + previousHash + nonce)

+In this simulation, the difficulty value is fixed for simplicity.
+In a real blockchain, it dynamically adjusts based on the total computational power in the network to maintain consistent block production times.

 === Testing
 === Evaluation
 == Iteration 3
 In Iteration 3, I will start to code a Command Line Interface (CLI) for my simulator.
 This will be a Minimum Viable Product (MVP) and the first version of my simulator that my external stakeholders can interact with and provide feedback on.
+Essentially, in this iteration, I will be linking everything that I had in the proof of concepts into one command line interface.
 === Testing
 === Evaluation
 == Iteration 4